HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

 User-Agent Client Hints offer a privacy-conscious alternative to the traditional User-Agent string, allowing browsers to share device and browser information only when explicitly requested by servers.
 Instead of exposing a detailed fingerprint by default, sites must opt in to specific hints, reducing passive data leakage.
 In 2025, adoption sits at 3.3% for desktop and 5.1% for mobile, with mobile’s higher rate likely reflecting greater need for responsive design signals.

-Last year’s data showed a strong correlation between site popularity and Client Hints usage, top 1,000 sites reached 15.85%, dropping sharply to around 1.6% at the 100,000 tier.
+Last year’s data showed a strong correlation between site popularity and Client Hints usage; the top 1,000 sites reached 15.85%, while adoption dropped sharply to around 1.6% at the 100,000 tier.
 While this year’s methodology doesn’t break down by rank, the overall figures suggest adoption remains concentrated among larger sites, with the long tail yet to embrace the standard.

 {{ figure_markup(
   image="top-client-hints.png",